-The fair value of the company's investment property has been arrived by certain directors of the company who are members of the Royal Institution of Chartered Surveyors.
+The fair value of the company's investment property has been arrived by certain directors of the company who are members of the Royal Institution of Chartered Surveyors with reference to a third party valuation conducted by Colliers CRE in 2017 on an open market basis.

-All of the investment properties have been categorised within Level 3 of the fair value hierarchy outlined in note 13.
+All of the investment properties have been categorised within Level 3 of the fair value hierarchy outlined in note 15.
 Their valuation was arrived at by reference to market evidence of transaction prices for similar properties.